ouarez/acosys/index.md

   Acosys - Indigenous consulting firm - business solutions, technology integration, and talent management
 description: >-
   Acosys is an Indigenous consulting firm with different ideas.
 We build bridges between private industry, Indigenous communities, and government.
 cover_image: /img/cover3.jpg
 cover_slogan_1: Acosys is an Indigenous consulting firm with different ideas.
 cover_slogan_2: >-
   We build bridges between private industry, Indigenous communities, and government.
+title_1: PROVIDING DIRECTION
-intro_text: >-
+text_1: >-
-  ## Expertise in business solutions, technology integration, and talent
-  management.

   We opened our doors in 2006, co-founded by David Acco and Julie Lepage.
 Our history of efficient delivery and satisfied clients has given us a solid foundation, on which we’ve built a reputation for creative and progressive solutions catering to nearly every major industry.

   While we wish to be recognized on the strength of our expertise and consistent delivery, we are also proud to be an Indigenous company.
+url_1: /about
+url_text_1: Our company
+title_2: BUILDING BRIDGES
+text_2: >-
+  We act as the preferred liaison in enabling community, corporate, and government stakeholders to create vital and profitable relationships.

+  This role is complemented by our Aboriginal Internship Program, which brings together government organizations, private sector partners, Indigenous professionals, and even educational institutions, to act together as an incubator for Indigenous talent.
+url_2: /business
+url_text_2: Business Insights
 intro_images:
   - intro_image: /img/camsc.jpg
     intro_image_title: CAMSC Certified Supplier